pdops/Docker-Wordpress-deployable-server/Docker/Deployable-Wordpress-server/README.md

       MYSQL_USER: wordpress
       MYSQL_PASSWORD: wordpress
 ```
-As for wordpress service , in order for it to work the mysql container needs to be already running before the container even starts, and for to happen the **dpends_on** command is used and the database is specified.
-After that the image imported is for the wordpress website and it is using the latest version of it.
-The **container_name** , **volumes** ,**ports** and **restart** have the same functions as the ones for the database , but for the **environemnt** ,wordpress and the appache server need to know how to communicate with the database so the **WORDPRESS_DB_HOST** has been provided with the database service name and port:
+As for wordpress service , in order for it to work the mysql container needs to be running before the container starts, and for that to happen the depends_on option is used and the database is specified.
+After that the wordpress image is being specified.  **volumes** ,**ports** and **restart** have the same functions as the ones for the database , but for the **environemnt** ,wordpress and the appache server need to know how to communicate with the database so the **WORDPRESS_DB_HOST** has been provided with the database service name and port:
 ```
   wordpress:
     depends_on: